 Start early, the sooner you start saving, the more time you have for your money to gain interest essentially more time for your money to grow.
 First devise a retirement savings plan and stick to it.
 When it comes to retirement you want to invest for the long-term.
 There is no need for quick returns, slow and steady wins the retirement race.

 Retirement is expensive, how much will you need to live comfortably?
 More and more individuals are living a longer more active lifestyle .
 Experts believe that you will need at least 70% of your pre-retirement income to maintain your everyday lifestyle once you stop working.
-Make sure you also take into account the amount of time you will spend in retirement, TD Ameritrade offers a retirement calculator to help you figure out how much money you will really need once you retire.
+Make sure you also take into account the amount of time you will spend in retirement, or if you will need to make a big purchase such as a home.
+Relocation may play a part in ones decision to purchase a home.
+For more information check out Penny Mac’s take on how to buy a home in retirement

 If your employer offers a tax-sheltered retirement savings plans, contribute as much as you can.
 By contributing to an employee sponsored 401(k) program you will be able to take advantage of their matching benefits.
 Many companies will match your savings (up to a certain percent), basically providing you with retirement savings boost.
 Over time the compounding interest adds up, making a significant difference in your retirement savings.
 Secondly make sure you roll over your retirement savings when switching jobs.